m2osw/eventdispatcher/README.md

 * Message Class -- the bufferized classes are further derived to create a message class which sees the incoming and ougoing data as IPC like messages (see the `message.h/cpp` files for details about the message support)
-* Permanent Class -- the TCP message class can also be made _permanent_; this means if the connection is lost, the class automatically takes care of reconnecting which all happens under the hood for you.
+* Permanent Class -- the TCP Message Class can also be made _permanent_; this means if the connection is lost, the class automatically takes care of reconnecting which all happens under the hood for you.
+* Blocking Message Class -- this classs is similar to the Message Class except it is possible to send a message and wait for the reply with a standard C++ call.

 We have two types of clients.
 The ones that a client creates (such as the permanent message connection) and the ones that a server creates